 Open terrain includes all areas of the table without difficult terrain.
 Gentle hills are, for example, open terrain.
-Roads make no difference to the classification of open or difficult terrain, it depends on what is underneath the road.
+Roads are purely aesthetic and make no difference to the classification of open or difficult terrain, it depends on what is underneath the road.